scottishgovernment/resources.mygov.scot/content-standards/content-delivery/creating-content/creating-a-content-plan.md

 ## How do you do it?

 ### Inventory

-It is useful to begin by carrying out a content inventory.
+It’s useful to begin by carrying out a content inventory.
 Documenting the content which is already available helps you understand the landscape and identify where changes might be made.
 Speaking to subject matter experts will also help you understand more about the context you are working in.

 ### User needs

-Find out what high level user needs have been identified in discovery and document these in your content plan, along with things like user journey maps.
+Find out what high-level user needs have been identified in discovery and document these in your content plan, along with things like user journey maps.

 ### Format and purpose

 Think about what your content needs to do and how to structure it.
 Mapping your content to the different parts of your organisation may not necessarily be the best way.

-Users may not be familiar with how your organisation’s set up, or it may not reflect their thought processes about what they’re trying to do/watch/find.
+Users may not be familiar with how your organisation’s set up, or your organisation’s structure may not reflect their thought processes about what they’re trying to do/watch/find.
 You should design your plan around tasks or problems your users are trying to solve and make your content accessible to everyone.

 ### Content items

 When you’re planning your content, think about:

 * format – what content format best answers user needs